drumnickydrum/sequencer/README.md

 ## Dev notes

+### 3/8/2021

+- Going to continue with the page extending vertically.
+It's too crowded trying to keet it all on a small phone screen.
+- Need to re-implement mod-all.
+- Need to add an edit for 'paint' mode.
+That way you can click and drag the screen around without toggling by mistake.
+- Need to indicate that the transport bar is x-scrollable.
+- Need to refine those little instructions animations in mods once I get the sizing right.

 ### 3/7/2021

 - `resetCellMods` currently looks ugly to me because of undo stuff, but as of right now it's the only way I can preserve the previous state without screwing up object references elsewhere.
 There are two deep copies happening, but only when you hit reset.
 When you're undoing/redoing it only costs one deep copy.